LostZor0/Pintrest-Clone/README.md

 # Pintrest-Clone

-Made using HTML5 and CSS3
+A Responsive pintrest clone made using HTML5 and CSS3.